Exclusive: Box explores sale amid pressure from Starboard - sources

 Founded in 2005, Box’s offering includes file sharing, cloud storage and cloud backup.
 Demand for secure file-sharing and other workplace collaboration services has risen since the onset of COVID-19, driven by the information technology needs of companies whose employees are working from home.

-While Box has benefited from this trend, it has struggled to fully capitalize on it, as some of its services and products are offered by competitors either for free or at a lower cost.
+While Box has benefited from this trend, it has struggled to fully capitalize on it, as some of its services and products are offered by competitors such as Microsoft Corp either for free or at a lower cost.

 Reporting by Greg Roumeliotis in New York and Joshua Franklin in Boston; Editing by Nick Zieminski